Best Strategy for Beating Bad Poker Players

 Determine a Hand Range

-To figure out a hand range most times will be as easy as paying attention to hands that they showed down previously.
-If they showed bad hands consistently then you can figure out that they will most likely not have premium holdings.
-If they show good hands consistently then you can assume they are a nit and only play big hands.
+If they act aggressively on a mixed board, they might have hit a pair.
+This is dependent on each player, so see what hands they show at showdown and adjust accordingly.
+If they showed bad hands consistently, then you can deduce that they will most likely not have premium holdings.
+If they show good hands, then you can assume they only play big hands.